 Sections 5.50 and 17.180 of the Desert Hot Springs Municipal Code (DHSMC), allow medical marijuana cultivation facilities in Industrial Districts subject to a Conditional Use Permit (CUP) approved by the Planning Commission and a Regulatory Permit approved by the City Manager.
-The applicant, Gregory Restum, Green Acres Enterprises LLC, has filed application to establish a facility for the indoor cultivation of medical marijuana.
+Further, Title 16 (Subdivisions) of the Desert Hot Springs Municipal Code (DHSMC), allows the division of properties, subject to compliance with the California Subdivision Map Act (California Government Code Section 66410 et seq.) and approval of a final map by the City Council.
+The applicant, Gregory Restum, New Green Acres LLC, has filed applications to establish a facility for the indoor cultivation of medical marijuana and to subdivide a vacant property into eight lots and one common area.

 The site is located on the north side of Dillon Road, approximately 750 feet east of Little Morongo Road.
 It is long, narrow, and generally flat, with a gross area of approximately 15.10 acres.
 Its total width and street frontage along Dillon Road (improved) is approximately 260 feet, and it has a depth of approximately 2,600 feet.
-Following dedication of right-of-ways, the site will have a net area of approximately 15.01 acres.
+Following dedication of street right-of-way, the site will have a net area of approximately 15.01 acres.
 The site is currently vacant.